 To help educate and prepare yourself for the challenges unique to Peace Corps service, we suggest you read Romantic Involvement FAQs (PDF).

-What documents do transgender individuals need to provide to be considered for placement in Peace Corps?
+What documents do transgender individuals need to provide to be considered for placement in the Peace Corps?

-Additional requirement for transgender applicant for U.S. passports:
+Additional information about requirements for transgender applicants for U.S. passports is here:

 What medical considerations might impact my placement?